 As a busy mom, you know the importance of keeping your energy levels up and eating more nutritionally dense foods.
 There’s no better way to do that than to start your day with a healthy breakfast, and this breakfast bowl is just that and more!

-What is the Sweet Potato Breakfast Bowl?
+What is a Sweet Potato Breakfast Bowl?

-The sweet potato breakfast bowl is exactly what it sounds like.
+A sweet potato breakfast bowl is exactly what it sounds like.
 It is a simple and healthy breakfast bowl with sweet potato as the hero ingredient, and a few other energy-boosting and healthy add-ons, all of which come together to create a delicious breakfast to dig into.

 Many wonder if you can eat sweet potatoes for breakfast?
 Yes!
 Sweet potatoes make the perfect breakfast food, as they are high in nutrients like vitamin A, vitamin C, choline, fiber and magnesium.
 Plus, they can be eaten sweet or savory.

 Ingredients For Sweet Potato Bowl Breakfast